earthobservations/phenodata/README.rst

 Synopsis
 ********

-The easiest way to use ``phenodata``, and to explore the dataset interactively, is to use its command-line interface.
+The easiest way to use phenodata, and to explore the dataset interactively, is to use its command-line interface.

 Those two examples will acquire observation data from DWD's network, only focus